dballaelliott/esplot/esplot.md

 > __colors(colorstylelist)__ ordered list of colors; used for point estimates and confidence intervals.

-Additional _twoway_ options can be specified and will be passed through to the internal _twoway_ call. _help twoway_options_ More complicated options are discussed below.
+Additional _twoway_ options can be specified and will be passed through to the internal _twoway_ call.
+See {cmd:help twoway_options}.

+More complicated options are discussed below.

 ### Relative Event-Study Coefficients with difference and compare